MJoergen/ym2151_old/doc/tutorial/tutorial.md

 loop.

 Each of the eight sound channels has a register containing the connection function.
-These are located in address $20 to $27, where bits 2-0 are the connection function.
+These are located in addresses $20 to $27, where bits 2-0 are the connection function.
 In the same register, bit 7 enables the right output and bit 6 enables the left output.
-Bits 6-4 control the feedback on Modulator 1.
+Bits 5-3 control the feedback on Modulator 1.

 The connection function has the following interpretation: